egovernment/egovernment.github.io/_documentation/tutorial.markdown

 All natural mechanisms for `processingStep` should work (businessPorcess goes to next step after approval).

 After approval the user should not be able to edit step's form anymore etc.

-To begin go to your project root directory and type:

-`git checkout add-new-processing-role`

 #### Guidelines